XBShu/node_passport/README.md

 ## Code
 ### To create a layout
-node_passport/views/layout.ejs
-The views folder will contain all the views as well as the layout (seen below).
+The views folder will contain all the views as well as the layout.ejs (seen below).
 The content of the views will be inserted within the <%- body %> tags.
 ```javascript
 <!DOCTYPE html>
 <html lang="en">